Skrewdriver: Career

 Their song "Smash the IRA" became popular amongst Loyalists in Northern Ireland.
 It was one of a number of Skrewdriver songs covered by a Belfast band called Offensive Weapon, who also covered songs by Black artists such as Chuck Berry.

 Some members of the original Skrewdriver line-up objected strongly to the new direction in which Donaldson took the band.
 Roger Armstrong of Chiswick Records said:

 It is a shame that the name was dragged through the gutter like that.
 The other three guys in the band were really pissed off too.
 Grinny the drummer came from solid Northern socialist stock.
 When they made records for us Ian Stuart showed no signs of fascism.
 The skinhead image was a—maybe in hindsight misconceived—fashion thing.
 It was cooked up by a bunch of us, including the band's then-management and the photographer Peter Kodik.

 However, John "Grinny" Grinton later stated in an interview that he had no problem with the new Skrewdriver, and that he became a member of the National Front along with Donaldson.

 Donaldson died in a car crash on 24 September 1993.
-A friend and fellow Neo-Nazi, Stephen Lee Flint, died from injuries sustained in the crash the following day.
 Donaldson's death catalyzed the demise of Skrewdriver, and had a strong impact on the white power rock scene.
 John "Grinny" Grinton died from cancer in June 2005.